docker/docs/compose/gettingstarted.md

     You can inspect images with `docker inspect <tag or id>`.

-5. Stop the application, either by running `docker-compose down` from within your project directory in the second terminal, or CTRL+C in the original terminal where you started the app.
+5. Stop the application, either by running `docker-compose down` from within your project directory in the second terminal, or by hitting CTRL+C in the original terminal where you started the app.

-## Step 5: Edit the Compose file to add a host mount as a volume
+## Step 5: Edit the Compose file to add a bind mount

-Edit `docker-compose.yml` in your project directory to add a volume mount for the `web` service:
+Edit `docker-compose.yml` in your project directory to add a [bind mount](/engine/admin/volumes/bind-mounts.md) for the `web` service:

     version: '3'
     services: